jacksleight/statamic-bard-mutator/docs/mutators.md

 ## HTML Mutators

-HTML mutators allow you to modify the [HTML values](data-formats.html#html-values) that TipTap converts to HTML.
+HTML mutators allow you to modify the [HTML values](data-formats.html#html-values) that Tiptap converts to HTML.
 You can add, remove and modify attributes, wrap tags and content, or rename and replace tags entirely.
 Here's an example that adds a class attribute to all lists, there are more on the [examples](examples.html) page.

 ```php
 use JackSleight\StatamicBardMutator\Facades\Mutator;